rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

 Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
-You can schedule any number of backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.
+You can schedule any number of backup jobs and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and data.

 Cloud Backup has the following key features: